-There are three main contributors to foodborne and waterborne illness.
+There are three main contributors to foodborne and waterborne illnesses.
 These can be divided into:

 Cryptosporidium can cause the diarrheal illness cryptosporidiosis.
 Cryptosporidiosis is typically an acute, short-term infection, but can become severe in children and people with poor immune systems.
 In humans, it remains in the lower intestine and may remain for up to five weeks.